Alexander van Papenhoven: Works

-Van Papenhoven also sculpted a number of statues of the Virgin that were attached to the facades of houses in Antwerp.
-An example is the Virgin with child now located at Markgravestraat 17 in Antwerp.
+Van Papenhoven sculpted a number of statues of the Virgin Mary that were attached to the facades of houses in Antwerp.
+An example is tVirgin with child now located at Markgravestraat 17 in Antwerp.
 It was originally located at the corner of Lombardenstraat and Lombardenvest in Antwerp.
 The statue shows a swaggeringly draped Virgin holding the child Jesus on her left arm.
 Both the Virgin and Child are crowned.
 The console is decorated with garlands and two winged angel heads.
 It was the work he made as the proof to be admitted as a master of the Guild of Saint Luke in 1698.